 - 1. Cost of services rose by 20% YoY to Php 2.3 bn from Php 1.9 bn.
 The rise in the energy sales of 1590 EC mainly accounted for the increase, coupled with the engineering service fees incurred during the year in review. - 2.
 Salaries and employee benefits grew by 16% to Php 203.0 mn from Php 174.8 mn.
 The additional manpower headcount and an upward adjustment in salaries and benefits accounted for the rise.
 Availment of employee benefits were also higher during the year in review. - 3.
 Professional fees went up by 67% to Php 173.7 mn from Php 103.8 mn.
 This was mainly due to the engagement of legal and other consultants for various projects. - 4.
 Taxes and licenses were higher by 15% to Php 55.3 mn from Php 48.3 mn.
 The movement was mainly attributed to a non-recurring tax expense incurred by the Company, documentary stamp taxes (DST) for share issuance by three subsidiaries and the purchase of shares of a non-controlling interest in a subsidiary during the year in review.
-Higher local business taxes on the back of improved gross revenues in Vivant Energy, also contributed to the increase. - Project termination cost was incurred by a subsidiary in the amount of Php 53.1 mn.
+Higher local business taxes on the back of improved gross revenues in Vivant Energy, also contributed to the increase. - 5.
+Project termination cost was incurred by a subsidiary in the amount of Php 53.1 mn.
 This resulted from the termination of the IPPA Agreement with PSALM for the administration of the 17MW of geothermal power. - 6.
 Travel expenses saw a rise of 23% to Php 37.5 mn from Php 30.4 mn.
 This can be attributed to increased travel frequency on the back of additional manpower headcount and more projects during the year in review. - 7.
-Provision for estimated liability in the amount of Php 32.6 mn was recognized by a subsidiary during the year in review, which arose from a prior year sale of investment properties. - Depreciation and amortization grew by 63% YoY to Php 31.9 mn from Php 19.5 mn.
-The increase was attributable to the depreciation of the right-of-use asset that was recognized as a result of PFRS 16 and the higher depreciation expense due to purchase of new assets.
+Provision for estimated liability in the amount of Php 32.6 mn was recognized by a subsidiary during the year in review, which arose from a prior year sale of investment properties.